big-unibo/llm4dfm-develop/README.md

 In order to add a new model, it's required to set up model loading [and keys if required], prompt and batching functions.

-In case a key is required, in `llm4dfm/resources/credentials.yml` the key must be added in api if model is accessed via api or else in import
+In case a key is required, in `llm4dfm/resources/credentials.yml` the key must be added in api if model is accessed via api or else in import, as previously reported, in case of a HuggingFace model, ensure hf is in model_name to load credentials from the hf clause

 ```yml
 my-new-model-name: